Independence of Bahia

-The Independence of Bahia, (Note: The term Independence of Bahia refers to the series of events that consolidated the Independence of Brazil in the current state of Bahia.
+The Independence of Bahia (Independência da Bahia), (Note: The term Independence of Bahia refers to the series of events that consolidated the Independence of Brazil in the current state of Bahia.
 Historically, this title was attributed to various artistic and literary works, festivals and monuments in memory of such events, making this form of attribution common, although they did not, in fact, culminate in the Independence of the state of Bahia.
-Still, some authors opt for the term Independence in Bahia.) also called the Independence of Brazil in Bahia, was the movement that, beginning on 19 February 1822 and concluding on 2 July 1823, secured the integration of Bahia as a province in the Empire of Brazil, consolidating the country's independence.
+Still, some authors opt for the term Independence in Bahia.) also called the Independence of Brazil in Bahia (Independência do Brasil na Bahia), was the movement that, beginning on 19 February 1822 and concluding on 2 July 1823, secured the integration of Bahia as a province in the Empire of Brazil, consolidating the country's independence.

 Salvador, the capital of the Province of Bahia and one of the most important cities of the Kingdom of Brazil, then part of the United Kingdom of Portugal, Brazil, and the Algarves, joined the Liberal Revolution of Porto in 1820.
-With the convening of the Constituent Cortes in Lisbon in January of the following year, the province sent its representatives, including Miguel Calmon du Pin e Almeida, to defend local interests.
+With the convening of the Constituent Cortes in Lisbon in January 1821, the province sent its representatives, including Miguel Calmon du Pin e Almeida, to defend local interests.
 The city split into factions: the liberals - uniting both Portuguese and Brazilians - sought to preserve the status quo achieved when the Portuguese royal court relocated to Brazil and elevated it to the rank of a kingdom, while the Portuguese wished to return to the prior colonial condition.
 As tensions rose, sides hardened: on one end, the Portuguese sought to keep the province as a colony; on the other, Brazilians - liberals, conservatives, monarchists, and even republicans - joined forces in a common struggle.
 The conflict, ongoing for nearly a year, only unified after 14 June 1822, when the Chamber of Santo Amaro da Purificação proclaimed national unity and recognized the authority of prince Pedro of Braganza.